andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *    1kHz is ~1000 cycles per second
 *    1MHz is ~1,000,000 cycles per second
 *    1GHz is ~1,000,000,000 cycles per second

+@### Higher-order component ###@
+*   Function that takes a component and returns a component
+    *   Can take arguments as well
+*   How they work: "secretly" wrapping the input component inside a container component

 # I ###################################################################################
 @### Idempotence ###@